kvertacnik/Practical_Bioinformatics_Workshop/5_WGS_and_GATK.md

 Chromosome5
 Chromosome6
 ```

 You also need a file that refers to the locations of the g.vcf files created in step 6.
-The sample map is a tab-delimited text file with sample_name--tab--path_to_sample_vcf per line.
+The sample map is a tab-delimited text file where each line is formatted: sample_name--tab--path_to_sample_vcf.

-1. In your dorsalis_WGS folder make run the following to create your `list.sample_map`
+1. In your dorsalis_WGS folder run the following to create your `list.sample_map`
 ```
 for f in `cat list`; do echo -e "$f\t/path/to/your/6_gatk_hapcaller_out/folder/$f.g.vcf" >> list.sample_map; done
 ```
-Note tab character between `$f  /`
+Note the tab character `\t`.

-It should look similar to this:
+The sample map should look similar to this:
 ```
 SRR22045704	/scratch/jdu282/dorsalis_wgs2/6_gatk_hapcaller_out/SRR22045704.g.vcf
 SRR22045731	/scratch/jdu282/dorsalis_wgs2/6_gatk_hapcaller_out/SRR22045731.g.vcf